Buy Pre-War Cards

 Are the prices negotiable?

 Not really.
 The sales take quite a bit of time and haggling over pricing is just another headache I don’t really need.
-In general, the prices are fixed and firm.
+In general, the prices are fixed and firm so please do not make offers.

 When can I expect my cards?

-Typically, all cards are sent out usually 3-4 days after receiving payment and sometimes sooner.
-That’s not an absolute promise but is almost always the case.
+Typically, all cards are sent out usually 3-5 days after receiving payment, though sometimes it may be sooner.

 How much is shipping/handling?